Keep up to date with research news

-Research volunteers have shared their stories of how research has benefited them and their family.
+Research volunteers regularly share their stories of how research has benefited them and their family.
 If you have a story to tell about taking part please email us at email@example.com.

 Volunteer to improve research

-If you have a more time, feel confident enough to get more involved or have already taken part in a research study and feel passionate about telling others, you might be interested in a more formal volunteer role:
+If you have more time, feel confident enough to get more involved or have already taken part in a research study and feel passionate about telling others, you might be interested in volunteering.

 If you have direct personal experience of a research topic, whether as a carer, patient or someone who’s used healthcare services, this role could be for you.
 If the study relates to your paid employment, then this role is probably not for you.